-Fantastic inspired visionary paintings, intense colorful expressions of nature and cosmic themes painted in the 1960's
+Inspired visionary paintings, and intense colorful expressions of nature and cosmic themes, painted in the 1960s.
+All are on canvas, and rather large.

 All images are copyright © by Carol Herzer.